ExaWorks/warmable-function-calls/README.md

 We will use this mechanism a few different ways to preserve expensive-to-get state between calls.

 > Note: See [`demonstrate-globals.ipynb`](./demonstrate_globals.ipynb) for a live demonstration.

+## Some other ground-work

+You will need to make your function part of a Python module to make it warmable.
+Creating a module can be as easy as just creating a ".py" file and then ensuring that it is on your path, such as by putting it in the same directory you run Python or altering the Python Path so that your .py file can be found.
+See [Python's documentation](https://setuptools.pypa.io/en/latest/userguide/quickstart.html#) or [Setuptool's quickstart](https://setuptools.pypa.io/en/latest/userguide/quickstart.html#) to learn more.

+## A variety of approaches

+There are a few different ways we can exploit these "persistent" variables to create warmable function calls.
+They are (ordered roughly by complexity):

+1. *Storing state as a global*: Useful for when functions have state which only need be loaded in once.
+1. *Launching an external process.* If your code requires running non